 Managing change can be a challenging task for any firm; however, there are effective strategies that firms can employ to manage change and overcome its challenges.
 It’s essential to have a proactive approach toward identifying and adapting to changes in the industry, along with seeking guidance and partnerships from industry experts.
 By adopting a collaborative approach, your firm can successfully handle change and stay ahead of the curve.

 Take action now to ensure that your firm is fully prepared for SAS 145.
-To learn more, view our webinar offering early guidance on SAS No. 145.
+To learn more, view our webinar offering guidance on SAS No. 145.